scott-knight/linux-on-windows-11/customize-linux.md

 ## Install Ruby via RBENV

-You will need to use Brew OpenSSL.
+If you run into issues installing Ruby because of SSL incompatibility (in Ubuntu), you will need to use Brew OpenSSL.
 Run the following:

 ```sh
 RUBY_CONFIGURE_OPTS="--with-openssl-dir=$(brew --prefix openssl@1.1)" rbenv install 3.1.2